 With Litium 8 we introduce a new way to extend the Litium platform.
 Add-ons will be able to run as separate applications, called Litium apps.

-The Litium apps are stand-alone applications and will communicate with Litium through our Litium connect APIs.
+The Litium apps are stand-alone applications and will communicate with Litium through our Litium Connect APIs.
 This gives greater flexibility and scalability to the Litium platform.
+All payment service providers and shipping providers are integrated through Litium apps.
+That means that each Litium instance needs to have at least one payment app and one shipping app installed and configured to be able to place orders through code or the checkout page.

-Litium apps contain the external app, like payment or shipment providers for a specific customer, and are needed to be able to place orders.
-Different customers need different apps connected so the definition of a customer may not be equal to the next customer.
-The definition will be described with the docker-compose format to easily start and stop different environments.
+You are able to run Litium apps in you local environment during development.
+Each app runs in its own Docker container.
+Different customers need different apps connected, so the definition of one customer environment may not be equal to the next customer.
+Each environemtn is defined with the Docker Compose format to easily start and stop different environments.

-For each app, you can find the docker-compose template that you need to merge with the docker-compose file that you have for the specific customer, the docker-compose for the customer should be kept with the source of the application to make it look the same for all developers in the project.
+For each app, you can find the Docker Compose template on the documentation page.
+You need to complete the template with your environment-specific settings, and merge it with the Docker Compose file that you have for the customer.
+The Docker Compose file for the customer should be kept with the source of the application to make it look the same for all developers in the project.

 Before starting you need to ensure that you have the following installed: